-Shredded apples and apple pie spice give these homemade spiced apple waffles an awesome taste.
+Shredded apples and apple pie spice give these homemade apple waffles an awesome taste.

 Our son ate some of the extra plain ones after I got done taking pictures, and he said they tasted like apple bread but in breakfast form.
 These are perfect to make ahead of time.
 When you need one, pop it in the toaster to warm it up and add a little bit of crisp back into the outside.

-To jazz it up even more, I made a maple apple cranberry sauce to serve on top.
+To jazz it up even more, I made an apple cranberry sauce to serve on top.
 Now you could just drizzle some regular syrup on top and call it good.
 But trust me and try this easy fruit topping!!